-We are now accepting applications for 2017-2018.
-Long-Term applications are due April 3, 2017 but will remain open until all spots are filled.
+We are now accepting applications for 2018-2019.
+Full-Time, Long-Term, and part-time (Medium and Advanced Term) applications are open until all spots are filled.
 Please refer to LEND Application PDF on this website for additional information and application requirements.

 From July 1, 2017 until March 31, 2018 the LEND program will enroll up to 10 Full time trainees, Long term trainees (300 hours) and 20 to 30 Medium and Advanced term trainees (Medium term = participating in 40-149 hours of training) (Advanced Term = participating in 150-299 hours of training).
 Trainees will come from (1) professional disciplines that provide clinical or educational care to children and families with ASD and other developmental disorders, or (2) are family members of a child or adult with these disabilities, or (3) are adults who have one of the disabilities themselves.
 Full-time and Long Term Trainees will have the opportunity and be required to participate in seminars, interdisciplinary clinical work, community work, and they will also complete a leadership project.
 Medium and Advanced trainees will experience the LEND curriculum courses, the LEND interdisciplinary clinical activities, the LEND community training activities, and will have some research experience.
 Candidates for these roles will meet the same criteria as LEND long term trainees.
 An individual training plan (ITP) will be developed to determine which LEND training activities will best meet the training needs of the candidate.
 There are no training stipends or costs other than transportation to the training sites.

 If you are interested in applying and can commit to this program for the 2018-19 training year, please contact Dr. Janice Enriquez at 916-703-0457 or email@example.com and submit application materials.